Towards SOTA on the Edge

 Mixture of Experts

-Mixture of Experts (MoE) is a technique that uses multiple internal "experts" to answer a prompt.
-These models will have a larget parameter count, but only have a fraction of those parameters activated at one time.
-As a consequence, the computer will only have to work on the "active" parameters, while the rest of the parameters or "experts" are stored in RAM.
+Mixture of Experts (MoE) is a technique used by DeepSeek's architecture that uses multiple internal "experts" to answer a prompt.
+These models will have a larger parameter count, but only have a fraction of those parameters activated at one time.
+The computer will only have to work on the "active" parameters, while the rest of the parameters or "experts" are stored in RAM.
 This allows for smarter models in a smaller active footprint, with the downside of needing more RAM.

 Thankfully, I now have ~22GB of RAM to work with on my Halo node.
 Here are some of the competitors in the MoE space that fit on Halo: